music-encoding/music-encoding.github.io/community/mei-board/elections/2021/candidates.md

 elected as a Board member, I would be delighted to share my personal expertise in the fields of musicology and information science to support the aims of the community in any way I can.

+## Anna E. Kijas

+#### CV

+Anna E. Kijas is the Head of Lilly Music Library at Tufts University.
+She is responsible for managing the library, collection development, and supporting the pedagogical and research needs of students and faculty in the music department.
+Her academic training includes master's degrees in library and information science from Simmons College, music with a concentration in musicology from Tufts University, as well as a bachelor of arts in music literature and performance from Northeastern University.

+Through musicology and libraries she became involved with digital humanities, exploring and pursuing ways in which computational methods and tools can augment scholarship and publishing.
+Anna has a vested interest in pedagogical approaches and application of digital humanities tools and methods in historical research, and in the use of standards, including TEI and MEI, for open access research and publishing.
+She is also interested in supporting sustainable ways of developing digital projects through the use of minimal computing.

+Anna is the co-administrator of the MEI Pedagogy Interest Group and is developing an open-access music incipit encoding project, [Rebalancing the Music Canon](https://rebalancing-music-canon.com/) that focuses on making works by un(der)-represented people more discoverable, decentering the musical canon, and making data-driven music scholarship more diverse and inclusive.

+#### Statement

+If elected to serve on the MEI Board, I would bring a unique perspective based on my experiences as both a scholar and librarian who is interested in pushing the boundaries of musicology (and humanities, in general) not only through the application of computational methods, but also by considering issues around diversity, accessibility, and sustainability in the data we create or curate, the research we do, and the projects we develop.

+I would advocate for an inclusive and praxis-focused approach to the ongoing development of MEI.
+Additionally, I am interested in facilitating ways in which the MEI community can continue to grow and support an inclusive and diverse membership, especially by fostering and supporting emerging or early-career scholars and students.

+My full resume is available at https://www.annakijas.com/cv/.

+## David Lewis

+#### CV

+I am a researcher at the University of Oxford e-Research Centre and a lecturer in the Department of Computing at Goldsmiths University of London.
+Since completing my training as a historical musicologist I have worked as a researcher on a range of digital musicology projects, which have included novel ways of publishing musical scholarship (e.g. the Lohengrin TimeMachine), corpus building (e.g. the Electronic Corpus of Lute Music), digital scholarly editions of music treatises (e.g. ‘Johannes Tinctoris: Complete Theoretical Works’) and works catalogues (‘Delius Catalogue of Works’, using MerMEId).
+MEI has become an increasingly large component in all of these research strands.
+I have taught on both music and computing degree programmes, and helped design and deliver the Digital Musicology workshop at the Digital Humanities at Oxford Summer School.
+I participate in many of the MEI interest groups, and am co-convener of the tablature IG.

+#### Statement

+MEI has established itself as the most effective model for scholars working with music notation.
+As the size and diversity of our user base increases, we need to ensure that we remain welcoming, flexible and approachable as a community.
+I am encouraged by the ongoing work on improving the guidelines and example encodings, gathering and sharing pedagogic practices, and looking carefully at how our core model holds up to the widest possible range of musics, notations and users.
+If elected I would look to supporting these core activities to ensure sustainable and fair growth for the community.
+When Covid threats begin to recede, I would also be keen to find ways to widen MEC's recruitment, recognising its position now as both a community event and an important annual recruitment and training opportunity.

 ## Anna Plaksin